mage-source/competitive-programming/leetcode/lfu-cache/editorial.md

 its implementation.
 In particular, we must figure out how to handle which count is considered the LFU count and properly update it.

-To accomplish this, we maintain two hash maps: frequency table and cache.
+To accomplish this, we maintain two hash maps: `frequency table` and `cache`.
 Cache is simply our LFU cache structure that we will interface with.
 The frequency table maps count -> nodes.
 This is where the DLL for the LRU eviction policy is utilized.
 Since all nodes of `count` will be tied, we maintain the tail of the this DLL as